 This specific map is based on a geographic information system dataset that depicts final CAL FIRE recommendations for Very High FHSZs within the local jurisdiction.
 The process of finalizing these boundaries involved an extensive local review process, the details of which are available at http://frap.cdf.ca.gov/projects/hazard/btnet/ (click on "Continue as guest without logging in").
-Local government has 120 days to designate, by ordinance, very high fire hazard severity zones within its jurisdiction after receiving the recommendation.
+Local government has 120 days to design and additional VHEHSZs. zones within its jurisdiction after receiving the recommendation.
 Local government can add additional VHFHSZs.
 There is no requirement for local government to report their final action to CAL FIRE when the recommended zones are adopted.
 Consequently, users are directed to the appropriate local entity (county, city, fire department, or Fire Protection District) to determine the status of the local fire hazard severity zone ordinance.